amrhassan/graphique/README.md

 * generating publicly-servable URLs for the managed images

 Graphique stores and hosts its own images over HTTP by default and it can use a different storage and file serving system like AWS S3, if configured to do so.
 It exposes its functionality through [RESTful APIs](https://github.com/amrhassan/graphique/wiki/API-Documentation).

+The actual image processing and heavy lifting is done by the awesome [Thumbnailator](https://code.google.com/p/thumbnailator/).

 ### Latest Release ###
 Download the latest release [from here](https://github.com/amrhassan/graphique/releases/latest).